Jackal401/Outbreak/README.md

 Discord.
 Here, we met at least once per week to discuss how we were progressing with the tasks we decided to work on and to help each other out when there was something that we weren't sure of.
 We were good about asking questions outside of our meeting times and we each found the time to help each other out.
-In the end, we managed to complete a playable game that had enough work done for a 5 person team.
+In the end, we managed to complete a playable game for our instructor and got a passing grade.